 - Private investigators and other security services

-Note: The procedures for getting your business license will vary from one occupation to the next.
-You might have to meet specific educational or training requirements, or you might need experience in the field.
-You might even have to take a written exam and pass it before getting your license.
-And, as you might have guessed, there is a license fee that you’ll need to pay as well.
+The procedures for getting a Florida state business license varies by occupation.
+You might have to meet specific educational or training requirements or need experience in the field.
+Some licenses require that you take and pass a written exam before getting your license.
+And — as you might have guessed — there is a license fee that you’ll need to pay.

-If you’re conducting business within a city’s limits, check with your city government to determine licensing requirements.
-On the other hand, if you’re in an unincorporated area, check with the county government.
-And if you have an office in more than one city or county, you might need to get a license for each one.
+And, remember: if you have an office in more than one city or county, you might need to get a local Florida business license for each one.

-Once you know where to go, you might have the option of applying for your license online.
-Otherwise, you might be able to download an application and email it to the appropriate party or just mail it in.
+You usually have the option of applying for your license online.
+Otherwise, you can download an application and email or mail it to the appropriate party.

 - Social Security Number or Federal Employment Identification Number